How to Request Reasonable Accommodations

 What Medical Records Your Employer May Request

-No. There are strict limits on what information your employer is permitted to request.
-If you request reasonable accommodations, you must provide sufficient documentation to establish your disability and your need for accommodations, but you need not provide additional information.
+There are strict limits on what information your employer is permitted to request.
+If you request reasonable accommodations, you can be required to provide sufficient documentation to establish your disability and your need for accommodations, but you need not provide additional information.

 Your health care professionals should not communicate with your employer without your permission.
 It is best for them to communicate only in writing rather than speaking directly with your employer.
 For further information, see the Equal Employment Opportunity Commission's enforcement guidance and questions and answers on this issue.